Gilberto Ramírez: Ramírez vs. Hart II

 By October 2018, Jesse Hart (25–1, 21 KOs) became the mandatory challenger for Ramírez's WBO title.
 It was slated the two would have a rematch in December 2018.
-In November, the fight was officially announced to take place at the American Bank Center in Corpus Christi, Texas on 14 December 2018.
+In November, the fight was officially announced to take place at the American Bank Center in Corpus Christi, Texas, on 14 December 2018.
 Promoter Bob Arum believed both boxers had improved from their first bout, which took place in September 2017 and was a fight of the year candidate.
 The first bout was also considered as Ramírez's toughest WBO title defence.
 The bout was to main event the ESPN+ broadcast.
-The Mexican earned a narrow victory by majority decision, with two 115-113 scorecards and a 114-114.
+The Mexican earned a narrow victory by majority decision, with two 115–113 scorecards and a 114–114.

 Light Heavyweight

-Move to light heavyweight

-In February, 2019, Ramirez, with the support of his team and Top Rank, announced that he will be moving in weight to seek new fights at light heavyweight.
+In February, 2019, Ramírez, with the support of his team and Top Rank, announced that he will be moving in weight to seek new fights at light heavyweight.

 Ramírez vs. Karpency

-On 12 April 2019, on the Lomachenko vs Crolla undercard, Ramirez made his debut at 175 pounds against former world title challenger Tommy Karpency.
-Ramirez managed to force Karpency to retire in his corner at the end of the fourth round, throwing 316 punches during the process, landing 83, of which 30 were body shots.
+On 12 April 2019, on the Lomachenko vs Crolla undercard, Ramírez made his debut at 175 pounds against former world title challenger Tommy Karpency.
+Ramírez managed to force Karpency to retire in his corner at the end of the fourth round, throwing 316 punches during the process, landing 83, of which 30 were body shots.
 Karpency later claimed that his ribs were broken after 30 seconds of action.

 In early 2020, the Mexican was ordered by the WBO to fight Eleider Álvarez, but he did not confirm interest.
 After disagreements with Top Rank, he became a free agent in July 2020.

-NABF light heavyweight champion

 Ramírez vs. López

 Ramírez knocked out Alfonso Lopez in the tenth round to claim the NABF title in Galveston, Texas.
-In his first bout in 20 months, Ramirez dropped Lopez in round two and dominated the fight by maintaining range.
+In his first bout in 20 months, Ramírez dropped Lopez in round two and dominated the fight by maintaining range.